Jimmy Butler NBA Playoffs Player Props: Heat vs. Knicks

 Jimmy Butler Insights vs. the Knicks

-- This season, Jimmy Butler has made 7.5 shots per game, which accounts for 14.9% of his team's total makes.
+- He's attempted 1.6 threes per game, or 3.6% of his team's shots from beyond the arc this season.

-- He's connected on 0.6 threes per game, or 3.7% of his team's makes from beyond the arc this season.
+- Butler's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Knicks are the seventh-ranked team in the NBA, allowing 42 rebounds per game.
+- Allowing 42 rebounds per game, the Knicks are the seventh-ranked squad in the NBA.

 Jimmy Butler vs. the Knicks